smlu/blender-sith/README.md

    *Note: What material files are used by model can be viewed under `MATERIALS` section at the begining of the `3do` file.*

    3. Select the `*.3do` model file and click `Import 3DO`
-   *Note: If you are later planning to export the model make sure that
+   *Note: If you are later planning to export the model make sure that the importing property `Preserve Mesh Hierarchy` is turned on,
-   the property `Preserve Mesh Hierarchy` is turned on, so the animations won't break in the game.*
+   so the animations depending on the model won't break in the game.*

 ### Exporting 3do model
    1. Go to `File > Export > Import Idiana Jones IM model (.3do)`